 The Federal Government has proposed a new, simplified small business restructuring process for eligible small businesses.
 The process will allow businesses to compromise their debts and maximise their chances of trading profitably in the future.
 It also allows for business owners to remain in control of their business during the restructuring period.

-Which Businesses Can Use the New Restructuring Process?
+What Businesses Can Use the New Restructuring Process?

 How Will the New Process Work?

 An insolvent company engages an insolvency practitioner to assist with the process and pays them a fixed up-front fee.
-The company and the insolvency practitioner create a restructuring plan, which will generally include a proposal to creditors to compromise their debts.
+The company and the insolvency practitioner create a restructuring plan, which will include a proposal to creditors to compromise their debts.
 At the appropriate time during this process the company formally appoints the insolvency practitioner as their small business restructuring practitioner for a period of 20 business days.

 Once the small business restructuring practitioner is officially appointed: